 Moving and Renaming your Catalog

-If you want to move your catalog or rename it, make sure Lightroom is not using it and simply move or rename the file ending .lrcat as you would rename any other file.
-If you double-click the file, it will open Lightroom using that catalog just as it did before.
+If you want to move your catalog or rename it, first make sure Lightroom is not using it.
+Then simply move or rename the file ending .lrcat as you would rename any other file.
+Double-clicking the file will open Lightroom using that catalog just as it did before.

-If you open Lightroom using the normal icon, it will try to find the catalog at the last known location and if it can’t find it, a pop-up message will ask you if you want to locate the catalog, use the default catalog or make a new one.
+If you open Lightroom using the normal icon, it will try to find the catalog at the last known location.
+If it can’t find it, a pop-up message will ask you if you want to locate the catalog, use the default catalog or make a new one.

 Selecting a Lightroom catalog.

-Most people leave this selected to ‘Load most recent catalog’ but you can opt to be prompted each time Lightroom opens or to have it always default to a chosen named catalog.
+Most people leave this selected to ‘Load most recent catalog’.
+But you can have Lightroom prompt you each time it opens.
+Or you can have it always default to a chosen named catalog.

 It’s generally a good idea to aim to work with just one catalog initially rather than making various different catalogs for different subjects.

-A single catalog may be all you ever need and if at some time in the future you find you need to move a few hundred photos to a new catalog, you can simply export your selected photos as a new catalog and then remove them from your main catalog.
+A single catalog may be all you ever need.
+If at some time in the future you find you need to move a few hundred photos to a new catalog, you can simply export your selected photos as a new catalog.
+And then remove them from your main catalog.